agiliq/building-api-django/docs/testing-and-ci.rst

 ==========================================

-In this chapater we will test all the views of our API.
+In this chapater we will add test to our API.

-Unit testing is always worth the effort.
-It will gives us the confidence that the code is working perfect at all stages.
-It also helps us to identify the bugs in beforehand which will make the development process a cakewalk.
-Perhaps, test cases stands as documentation to the whole part of the code.
+DRF provides a few important classes which makes testing APIs simpler.
+We will be using these classes later in the chapter in our tests.

+- :code:`APIRequestFactory`: This is similar to Django's :code:`RequestFactory`.
+It allows you to create requests with any http method, which you can then pass on to any view method and compare responses.
+- :code:`APIClient`: similar to Django's :code:`Client`.
+You can GET or POST a URL, and test responses.
+- :code:`APITestCase`: similar to Django's :code:`TestCase`.
+Most of your tests will subclass this.

 Now lets us write test cases to our polls application.

 Creating Test Requests
 ------------------------
-We know that Django's 'Requestfactory' has the capability to create request instances which aid us in testing view functions induvidually.
+Django's 'Requestfactory' has the capability to create request instances which allow us in testing view functions induvidually.
 Django Rest Framework has a class called 'APIRequestFactory' which extends the standard Django's  'Requestfactory'.
-This class contains almost all the http verbs like .get(), .post(), .put(), .patch() etc., in it.
+This class contains almost all the http verbs like .get(), .post(), .put(), .patch() et all.

 Syntax for Post request: